parcel-bundler/website/src/languages/html.md

 ## Inline `style` attribute

 The [`style`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/style) attribute can be used on any HTML element to define CSS styles.
 Parcel will process the inline CSS, and insert the result back into the `style` attribute.
-This includes following referenced URLs such as background images, as well as applying [PostCSS](/languages/css/#postcss) plugins like autoprefixer.
+This includes following referenced URLs such as background images, as well as transforming modern CSS for your target browsers.

 ```html
 <div style="background: url(background.jpg)">Hello!</div>